klevo/locport/README.md

 # locport

-Manage local ports across projects.
-Prevent conflicts.
-Overview all your projects, hosts and ports.
-Proxy-free.
+* Standardizes keeping track of local development ports.
+* See which ports are listening.
+* Automatically assign unused ports.
+* See conflicts.
+* Proxy and daemon free.

 ![locport-logo](https://github.com/user-attachments/assets/52df253c-aeb9-46a1-9c26-a40ad733379f)